 Our Board of Directors has established three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each committee operates under a charter that has been approved by the Board.

 The charters of all Board committees are available on our website at www.oceanpowertechnologies.com.

 Our Board has determined that all of the members of the Compensation Committee and the Nominating and Corporate Governance Committee are independent as defined under Rule 5605(a)(2) of the NASDAQ Stock Market.
-Our Board has also determined that all Audit Committee members meet the independence requirements contemplated by Rule 5605(c) of the NASDAQ Stock Market and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the Exchange Act).
+Our Board has also determined that all Audit Committee members meet the independence requirements contemplated by Rule 5605(c) of the NASDAQ Stock Market and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 Audit Committee.
 The current members of our Audit Committee are J. Victor Chatigny, Paul F. Lozier and Seymour S. Preston III.
 Paul F. Lozier is the chair of the committee.
 J. Victor Chatigny, Paul F. Lozier and Seymour S. Preston III are our Audit Committee financial experts.
-The Audit Committee met four times in fiscal 2010.
+The Audit Committee met four times in fiscal 2011.
+Mr. Chatigny and Mr. Lozier are not standing for re-election as directors at the Meeting and therefore will be stepping down from the Audit Committee as of the meeting date.
+The Board will appoint two other independent directors to the Audit Committee in the near future.